 Of course, it’s not about text only.
 Video is the fastest-growing format on its platform, as Larry Kim of @MobileMonkey reminds in his tweet.

 Moreover, in February 2019 LinkedIn started launching Live video.
-The feature allows the broadcasting real-time video to select groups, which gives even more opportunities for providing great content.
+The feature allows the broadcasting real-time video to select groups, giving even more opportunities to provide great content.

-Ads, however, are claimed to be expensive in LinkedIn because there’s a ‘floor’ on pricing.
+Ads, however, are claimed to be expensive on LinkedIn because there’s a ‘floor’ on pricing.
 But if not on LinkedIn, advertising seems to be a must in other social media.

 Continue buying those ad spaces